garbagetown/guideline/source_en/ArchitectureInDetail/DataAccessJpa.rst

     * - | (5)
       - | Delete it from the collection fetched from the related-entity object to be deleted.
     * - | (6)
-      - | In case of entity with 1:1 relationship, set the property to store the related-entity object to be deleted to ``null``.
+      - | In case of entity with 1:1 relationship, set the property to that stores the related-entity object to be deleted to ``null``.

 - Entity